istio/istio.io/content/en/docs/setup/install/virtual-machine/containerized/index.md

     {{< /text >}}

     {{< warning >}}
-    The proxyv2 image is configured to use iptables-legacy, hence we need to do some trickery with `update-alternatives` to consult the correct iptables endpoint.
+    The proxyv2 image is configured to use iptables-legacy, hence we need to do some trickery with `update-alternatives` to consult the correct iptables endpoint(nf_tables > legeacy).
     {{< /warning >}}

 1. Start the Istio-proxy container: